Systemic Support for Britain's Nonstandard Workers

 Much has been learned about the unique leverage public agencies can bring to initiate systemic change and on-going employment for nonstandard workers.
 All this tech. and learning is waiting to be re-Anglicized.

-Alignment with priorities of a Starmer government include:
+Alignment with current regional and national priorities include:

 -